OCA/sale-workflow/sale_by_packaging/README.rst

 This module provides different configuration option to manage packagings on sale orders.

+By default there is a Warning message during the modification/creation of a sale order line to notice the user when the quantity to sell doesn't fit with the factor set on the packaging.

+It's also possible to force the quantity to sell during creation/modification of the sale order line if the "Force sale quantity" is ticked on the packaging.

+For example, if your packaging is set to sell by 5 units and the employee fill the quantity with 3, the quantity will be automatically replaced by 5 (it always rounds up).

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.
    Only for development or testing purpose, do not use in production.